nodejs/node/COLLABORATOR_GUIDE.md

 Node.js uses three Deprecation levels:

-* *Documentation-Only Deprecation* refers to elements of the Public API that should be avoided by developers and that might be staged for a runtime deprecation in a future Node.js major release.
-An explicit notice indicating the deprecation status is added to the API documentation but no functional changes are implemented in the code.
-By default there will be no deprecation warnings emitted for such deprecations at runtime.
+* *Documentation-Only Deprecation*: A deprecation notice is added to the API documentation but no functional changes are implemented in the code.
+By default, there will be no warnings emitted for such deprecations at runtime.
 Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.

-* *Runtime Deprecation* refers to the use of process warnings emitted at runtime the first time that a deprecated API is used.
-A command-line switch can be used to escalate such warnings into runtime errors that will cause the Node.js process to exit.
+* *Runtime Deprecation*: A warning is emitted at runtime the first time that a deprecated API is used.
+The [`--throw-deprecation`][] flag can be used to escalate such warnings into runtime errors that will cause the Node.js process to exit.
 As with Documentation-Only Deprecation, the documentation for the API must be updated to clearly indicate the deprecated status.

-* *End-of-life* refers to APIs that have gone through Runtime Deprecation and are no longer subject to the semantic versioning rules used by the project.
+* *End-of-life*: The API is no longer subject to the semantic versioning rules.
   Backward-incompatible changes including complete removal of such APIs may occur at any time.